 Scholarships and Awards

 Recognition of talent and hard work encourages all of our students to strive for excellence and to explore new forms of expression.
-Each year, the Department of Fine Arts awards tuition scholarships for artistic achievement to Fine Arts majors in any concentration.
+Each year, the Department of Art and Design awards tuition scholarships for artistic achievement to majors in Fine Art or Graphic Design.

 Three scholarships are awarded annually for artistic excellence: the Joan Prentice Charlton Scholarship, Roy Ream Scholarship, and the Inspiration Fund for Art History.
 Students also have the opportunity to work as department studio assistants by preparing class studio demonstrations, designing exhibition postcards and catalogues, and installing art exhibitions on campus.
 A variety of internships are also available in local galleries, museums and art centers, as well as on campus in the Office of Marketing and Communications and Print Services.